This post contains affiliate links, to find out more information, please read my affiliate disclosure

 With most big brand e-bikes now coming in at over £2000, it’s really nice to see a decent and affordable electric bike available for under £1000.
 I’m really impressed with what the Eskute Voyager has to offer for the price.
 It’s not going to win any awards for innovation, but that’s not the point!
 You will be hard pushed to find another e-bike at this price that uses branded components and a Bafang hub motor with 48v battery.

-The Eskute offers decent performance combined with a respectable battery range – I’ve only covered about 10 miles on it so far, but I’m impressed with the overall quality.
-My only real criticism would be the weight which isn’t an issue when you have the e-assist on anyway.
+The Eskute offers decent performance combined with a respectable battery range – I’ve covered about 25 miles on it so far, and I’m impressed with the overall quality.
+Also it’s surprisingly good fun to ride off-road, as long as you don’t push it too hard!

 I have tried riding the Voyager without the assist on and it rides fine, there’s no discernible pedalling resistance from the Bafang motor – it just feels like pedalling a heavy mountain bike.